 In 2018, seven partners from Kenya, Nepal, Sierra Leone, Tanzania, The Gambia and UK established the South2South Network.
 We offer training and consultancy to NGOs, government bodies and businesses in their regions.
-Together, these partners offer decades of practical experience on the issue of child protection and safeguarding, with experience ranging from training frontline staff in small, local NGOs to providing support to government institutions and being an expert voice at international conferences on safeguarding.
+Together, these partners offer decades of practical experience on the issue of child protection, safeguarding and PSEA (Prevention of Sexual Exploitation and Abuse) with experience ranging from training frontline staff in small, local NGOs to providing support to government institutions and being an expert voice at international conferences on safeguarding.

 The rich diversity of our experience and geographical location enables us to support and develop each other as well as advise others, making our collective knowledge much greater than the sum of its parts.
 Our unique model enables us to provide global insight at a local level, with guidance rooted in practical application rather than boardroom theory.